Ä¢¹½ÊÓÆµ

 Occupations and Workforce

-Unlike some towns, Boykin isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Boykin are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Boykin is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Boykin is a town of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Boykin who work in maintenance occupations (29.57%), sales jobs (20.87%), and personal care services (12.17%).

 Setting & Lifestyle